Diuven/aggregating-funnels/readme.md

 ## Hardware/Software Requirements

-- An Intel machine with 40+ cores (80+ hyperthreads) with Docker ([install docker](https://docs.docker.com/engine/install/))
+- An Intel machine with 40+ cores (80+ hyperthreads) with Docker
 - The full set of experiments takes ~10 hours to run

 ## Getting Started Guide

 1. Clone the repository, or download the artifact from the artifact archive.

+   - The artifact is archived and is availalbe in [Github release](https://github.com/Diuven/aggregating-funnels/releases/tag/artifact-archive)
-   - `git clone https://github.com/Diuven/aggregating-funnels.git && cd aggregating-funnels`
+   - If you don't have the artifact, run `git clone https://github.com/Diuven/aggregating-funnels.git && cd aggregating-funnels && git checkout -b artifact-submission origin/artifact-submission`

-2. Build the docker image
+2. Build the docker image ([install docker](https://docs.docker.com/engine/install/) if you haven't)

    - `docker build --network=host --platform linux/amd64 -t aggfunnel .`